syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/User-Interface.md

 ---

-# Toolbar Configuration in ASP.NET Web form RichTextEditor
+# Toolbar Configuration in ASP.NET Web Form RichTextEditor

 The editor’s toolbar contains a collection of tools such as bold, italic and text alignment buttons that are used to format the content.